mtelligent/Handlebars-For-Sitecore/README.md

 Components provided can bind to single items, folders, explicit collections or even Sitecore queries.

 SXA Version supports toolbox and can even be used as a Rendering Variant for Standard SXA Components.

+Note this repository currently supports Sitecore 9.1 and SXA 1.8.